deepmodeling/DeePTB/docs/quick_start/input.md

     "weight": [1] # optional, indicating the weight for each band separately }
 ```
-**note:** The `0` energy point is located at the lowest energy eigenvalues of the data files, to generalize bandstructure data compute by different DFT packages.
+**note:** The `0` energy point is located at the lowest energy eigenvalues of the data files, to generalize bandstructure data computed by different DFT packages.

 ### Input.json